2023 TCU Horned Frogs baseball team

-The 2023 TCU Horned Frogs baseball team represents Texas Christian University during the 2023 NCAA Division I baseball season.
-The Horned Frogs play their home games at Lupton Stadium as a member of the Big 12 Conference.
-They are led by head coach Kirk Saarloos, in his second year as head coach and eleventh season at TCU.
+The 2023 TCU Horned Frogs baseball team represented Texas Christian University during the 2023 NCAA Division I baseball season.
+The Horned Frogs played their home games at Lupton Stadium as a member of the Big 12 Conference.
+They were led by head coach Kirk Saarloos, in his second year as head coach and eleventh season at TCU.

 Previous season

 The 2022 TCU Horned Frogs baseball team notched a 38-22 (16–8) record.
-They won the Big 12 regular season championship and advanced to the regionals of the 2022 NCAA Tournament.
+They won the Big 12 regular season championship and advanced to the regionals of the 2022 NCAA tournament.